 - 1. Students should read the selected text for the class prior to the class meeting so that they can participate and engage with the course material.
 These readings are provided in this syllabus. - 2.
 The lectures given during our class meetings are intended to prepare you for the exams, and information may be presented during the lecture that is not in the textbook and will be on the exam. - 3.
 Students should come to class prepared and be attentive and responsive during the lecture.
 Students are expected to attend class regularly, punctually, and for the duration of the class meeting.
 I reserve the right to penalize students who engage in disruptive behavior, such as using electronic devices, or those who arrive late or leave class early without informing the instructor.
 (More information on disruptive behavior and recourse can be located in the Academic Honesty section of this syllabus) - 4.
-Throughout the semester there will be a series of comprehensive quizzes, which will be taken on Moodle or emailed via Google Chrome.
-These will all be available for 24 hours and you will be given two attempts, with the highest score out of the two being recorded.
+Throughout the semester there will be a series of comprehensive quizzes, which will be taken inclass or emailed via Moodle.
 There are absolutely no makeups for missed quizzes; however, if you miss one, extra credit will make up for those lost points, if you choose to do so. - 5.
 There will also be (2) short writing assignments in which you will choose from a selection of the readings given in class that have been assigned up to that point.
 For these assignments, you will read your selection and in 2-pages (Front & Back), briefly summarize it and, more importantly, critically analyze it.
 So for these writing assignments, I want to see that you did the reading, followed by you essentially telling me what you thought of it; what you liked/didn't like/agreed/disagreed with, but most importantly, you must explain why. - 6.
 The course consists of (9) quizzes, (2) writing assignments and a final exam.
 The quizzes will not be cumulative and could consist of a mix of multiple choice, short answer, and short essay questions.
 The dates of all of these are provided in the "Important Dates" section of the syllabus, as well as on the reading calendar.
 I will make it abundantly clear that short of a real conflict (familial or personal harm), there are absolutely no makeups for exams.
 If you do end up having an emergency and miss an exam, you will be required to provide a doctor's note, funeral notice, or some form of documentation pertaining to an emergency.